St Helens, Merseyside: Other sports

 The town was formerly home to the amateur American football team St Helens Cardinals.
-The Cardinals were active between 1984 and 1998, winning the UKAFL Championship in 1987 with a 28-26 win over the Ipswich Cardinals.
+The Cardinals were active between 1984 and 1998, winning the UKAFL Championship in 1987 with a 28–26 win over the Ipswich Cardinals.
 In 2019 the St Helens Cardinals were reformed to play the 8-on-8 format of the game under the British Gridiron League.

-Greyhound racing took place at two venues; at the St Helens Greyhound Racing and Sports Stadium (1932-1993) and around the pitch at the Hoghton Road Stadium (1993-2001).
+Greyhound racing took place at two venues; at the St Helens Greyhound Racing and Sports Stadium (1932–1993) and around the pitch at the Hoghton Road Stadium (1993–2001).
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and they were known as flapping tracks, which was the nickname given to independent tracks.

 St. Helens Miners (later known as the Northwestern Miners) were an Australian rules football Club based in the town.
 Formed in 2002, the club took part in 3 seasons from 2002 to 2004.

 Youth organisations

 Scouts

 The Scout have been active in St Helens since 1907 and the movement has been active continuously since then.
 The first official Scout Troop opened at the YMCA in 1908.
 The Group was opened following a visit to St Helens in 1908 by Lord Baden Powell himself.

 In 2007, the District celebrated its Centenary of 100 Years of scouting across the town with a whole District Camp at the local Bispham Hall Scout Estate.

 In 2018, the District adopted the new Skills For Life strategy and branding for the UK Scout Movement.

-The District is Headquartered in Sutton Leach.
-The District owns a purpose built Scout Hut and surrounding land, open for all members of the District to use.
+The District has headquarters in Sutton Leach.
+The District owns a purpose-built Scout Hut and surrounding land, open for all members of the District to use.